epri-dev/wisund/doc/design.md

 This software is mostly identical to the `wisun-cli` code except that instead of interacting via text on the command line, this software interacts via text served on TCP/IPv4 port 5555.
 All of the same commands are available.
 It is intended that this code would normally run on the Raspberry Pi to run the radio software and that a direct link, as, for example by using `telnet` on port 5555 would be used to control it.

 ## @ref wisunsimd.cpp
 This software is mostly identical to the `wisund` software except for two significant differences.
 First, it uses a simulator rather than actually communicating with a radio over the serial port.
-Second, since the RF link is simulated, the IPv6 routing portion of the code is omitted from `wisunsimd`
+Second, since the RF link is simulated, the IPv6 routing portion of the code is omitted from `wisunsimd`.
+Also, all of the responses are "canned" static responses.
+The sole exception is the `diag 02` command, in which the first data value (the fcie count) is incremented on each invocation.
+This is unrealistic in that the radio would never actually operate that way but allows for at least one non-static command so that testing can assure that the responses are not duplicates.

 ## Building the software and firmware